pywbem/pywbem/docs/intro.rst

 reference only, because the installation steps in the previous sections already take care of getting these packages installed.

-The prerequisite operating system packages for developing pywbem are not listed in this table; you can find them in section :ref:`Prerequisite operating system packages for development`.

 +--------------------------+--------------------+----------------------+-------+
 | Op.system / Distribution | Package name       | Version requirements | Notes |
 +==========================+====================+======================+=======+